 Sanaa – Let’s start with one of the aforementioned obvious choices.
 Ask 10 longtime Walt Disney World fans to name a trio of underrated table service restaurants, and there’s a good chance half of them put Sanaa on their lists.
 Like pretty much all Animal Kingdom Lodge dining, it’s beloved by diehards and overlooked by most regular guests.

 Sci-Fi Dine-In Theater – Okay, now one of the controversial picks.
 This is a dubious pick for a couple of reasons.
-First, it is one of the most difficult ADRs in the last two years, so it flat-out flunks that standard for being underrated.
-However, that’s more a byproduct of capacity constraints than popularity, and it should change soon.
-(It was never this difficult to book pre-closure.)
+First, it is one of the most difficult ADRs in the last few years, so it flat-out flunks that standard for being underrated.
+But that’s true of every restaurant at Disney’s Hollywood Studios.
+It’s simply a very popular park due to all of the additions and not enough dining capacity.

 Jungle Navigation Co.
 Ltd. Skipper Canteen – This has become our go-to sleeper pick in Magic Kingdom, and it’s admittedly become something of a default–for lack of better options choice.
 While we still enjoy Skipper Canteen, our most recent experience wasn’t nearly the standout of previous meals.